TOMILO87/datalogi_matematiker_projekt/doc/lab_notebook.md

 - Converting from Windows-style to UNIX-style line endings: https://support.nesi.org.nz/hc/en-gb/articles/218032857-Converting-from-Windows-style-to-UNIX-style-line-endings

 #### 220518
-In the shell script "convert_data_to_edges_integer_format.txt" we include all command necessary to to convert raw data into file with only two columns representing edges.
+In the shell script "convert_data_to_edges_integer_format.txt" we include all commands necessary to to convert raw data into file with only two columns representing edges, where all values are integers identifying nodes.
+The resulting file is called "data/edges_processed.olp.m4"

+We next create a smaller dataset with 10000 elements based on "data/edges_processed.olp.m4".
+- `head -10000 data/edges_processed.olp.m4 > data/edges_processed_subset.olp.m4'

+Next task is to create a graph representation in java (adjacency list) and e.g. explore degree distribution for the smaller dataset.
+Some intial structure for this is added in src.

 #### To do list
 - (Done) Data should contain 11393435 contings.
 I should later check that this is indeed number of unique identifers.